jeremyScript/ds-algo/notes/binary-search.md

 ## Big O

 The worst case scenario is when the target is not found in which case it would be O(log n).
-Just think how many times you'd have to split the array in half until you can't anymore. x = 2<sup>n</sup>, log<sub>2</sub> x = n.
+Just think how many times you'd have to split the array in half until you can't anymore. n = 2<sup>x</sup>, log<sub>2</sub> n = x.